 Protein is important for the maintenance of your body and the growth of your baby.
 Protein can also help you feel full for longer.
-Protein foods include lean meat, fish, skinless chicken, eggs, soya chunks/ soya nuggets, tofu, and reduced fat cheese or cottage cheese.
-Milk, yoghurt and legumes/pulses (such as lentils, chickpeas and red kidney beans) are also important sources of protein (these foods also contain carbohydrate).
+Protein foods include lean meat, skinless chicken, fish, eggs, tofu and reduced-fat cheese.
+Milk, yoghurt and legumes (beans, lentils, chickpeas) are also important sources of protein (these foods also contain carbohydrate).